- Individual and Group Counseling

 Referrals to Community and Other Programs

-When students are evaluated at the Counseling Services, it is sometimes felt that they would benefit most from referral to resources in the community.
+When students are evaluated at the Counseling Center, it is sometimes necessary to recommend an external referral based on the specific needs of the student and the resources available at the Counseling Center.
 This referral may be to a more specialized program at a hospital or clinic or to a therapist in private practice.
 Our referral list is extensive and offers students a wide range of services which are of high quality and affordable.

 Once a student has been referred to an outside resource, we suggest that they reconnect with the Counseling Services once they have contacted the referral.
 At that time, we encourage students to provide us with feedback about their experience.
 If the referral does not seem to be a good fit, then we will be more than happy to meet with the student again to provide them with more resources.